tofaruk/Chrome-Table-Exporter/README.md

 **A lightweight Chrome extension to easily select and export HTML table data as CSV or TSV files.**
 Transform any webpage table into clean, structured data — directly in your browser, with zero setup or tracking.

-Find the extension in Chrome Web Store :  [Table Exporter to CSV/TSV](https://chromewebstore.google.com/detail/jkcfpfpibimfnijapboknmknlkalldcd)
+Try the extension in Chrome Web Store :  [Table Exporter to CSV/TSV](https://chromewebstore.google.com/detail/jkcfpfpibimfnijapboknmknlkalldcd)

 ---